Dipole-dipole interactions mediated by a photonic flat band: FB projector in the CLS basis

 Now, owing to translation symmetry, the overlap matrix $M_{nn'}$ (which is positive definite) can be written as

-where we sum on indexes $n'$ which locates cavities that are nearest-neighbours (NN), next-to nearest-neighbour (NNN) and so on to cavity $n$ along the $d$th direction (located by the primitive vector $\vu{e}_d$ of the Bravais lattice) and accordingly $\alpha_{1,d}$ ($\alpha_{2,d}$) is the overlap along said direction.
+where we sum over nearest-neighboring cavities, next-to nearest and so on to cavity $n$ along the $d$th direction and accordingly $\alpha_{1,d}$ ($\alpha_{2,d}$) is the overlap along said direction.
 This choice also specifies the shape of function $f$, according to the equality between \Eqs \eqref{eq:braket} and \eqref{app:eq:Mij}, which holds if

 where $k_d$ denotes the $d$th component of the $\vb{k}$ vector.
 We also see that these are basically the eigenvalues of $M$ (due to translation symmetry).

 Inverting \eq\eqref{lin-prob} we get $a_{\vb{k}} = \textbf{M}^{-1}\cdot\vb{v}_{\vb{k}}$ and exploiting again translation symmetry we obtain